Fallen-Breath/tweakermore/docs/document-en_us.md

 - Maximum value: `16`

-### tweakmSchematicBlockPlacementRSStrict (tweakmSchematicBlockPlacementRestrictionStrict)
+### schematicBlockPlacementRestrictionStrict

-Strict mode switch for tweakmSchematicBlockPlacement
+Strict mode switch for schematicBlockPlacement

 When on, block placement is allowed only if the to-be-placed block equals to the schematic block